Support Us Button Widget

 East-West Streets

 Blossom Street — was named after the blossom of the cotton plant.
-This was a very important commercial crop in S.C., especially after Eli Whitney invented the cotton gin in 1794.
+This was a significant commercial crop in S.C., especially after Eli Whitney invented the cotton gin in 1794.

-Hampton Street — Originally named Plain Street after the Taylor brother’s plantation called The Plain, it was renamed in 1907 to Hampton Street to honor Wade Hampton III, who served as US Senator, SC State Senator, in the SC House of Representatives, and governor of South Carolina.
+Hampton Street — Originally named Plain Street after the Taylor brothers’ plantation, The Plain, it was renamed in 1907 to honor Wade Hampton III, who served as a U.S. Senator, SC State Senator, member of the SC House of Representatives, and Governor of South Carolina.

-Greene Street — It was originally named Green Street, possibly named for a resident of Columbia, but changed in 1979 to honor Nathanael Greene, the commander of the Continental Army during the Revolutionary War.
+Greene Street — It was originally named Green Street, possibly in honor of a resident of Columbia, but was changed in 1979 to commemorate Nathanael Greene, the commander of the Continental Army during the Revolutionary War.

 Devine Street — Formerly spelled Divine and thought to be named after an early resident of Columbia, the spelling was changed to Devine Street in the late 1930s.

-Lady Street — This street was named after Martha Custis Washington, wife of General George Washington.
-She would go on to be the first first lady in 1789.
+Lady Street — This street was named after Martha Custis Washington, the wife of General George Washington.
+She would go on to be the first First Lady in 1789.

 Taylor Street — Named for the Taylor family, James and Thomas Taylor owned much of the land on which Columbia was built.